Beep. Beep. Beep. Hear that? Is it coming from the TV? From your phone? Or…

 Temperature

 Another factor is direct heat versus radiated heat.
-In the case of an isolated structure fire, fire rescue is generally on the scene in under ten minutes from notification and will usually have the flame contained in a single room before it spreads to the rest of the house.
-Any items directly in that flame will experience far greater temperature than items elsewhere in the house and will, therefore, suffer greater damage.
-This means that items not directly inside the flame will typically receive less damage.
+In the case of an isolated structure fire, fire rescue is generally on the scene in under ten minutes from notification and will usually have the flame contained to a single room before it spreads to the rest of the house.
+Objects directly in the flames face higher temperatures and more damage, while those outside the flames usually endure less harm.

 Length of Time

 While some building fires may take several hours to extinguish, most single-family homes are put out in under an hour.
 Conversely, most of the homes and businesses caught up in these massive wildfires have burned continuously for twelve hours or more before simply running out of fuel for the flames.
-The length of time that a fire burns matters.
+The length of time that a fire burns a data storage device matters.

-One reason why the length of time matters is that the longer a flame burns, the hotter it gets.
+One reason why length of time matters is because the longer a flame burns, the hotter it gets.
 Depending on the materials fueling the fire, temperatures directly inside a fire can build to over 2,200 degrees F in as little as four hours.
 In eight hours, this temperature can rise another 100 degrees to 2,300 degrees F. The hottest fires can burn as hot as 5,500 degrees!
-This extreme, however, is not common.
-Most long-lasting flames, such as the California wildfires, cap out closer to 3,000 degrees.
+This is extreme, however, is not common.
+Most long-lasting flames, such as the Maui wildfires, cap out closer to 3,000 degrees.

 In addition, when a home is caught in a wildfire where the fire has already been burning at extreme temperatures before reaching the building, the entire structure and its contents could ignite instantaneously.
 This is especially likely if there are combustible fuels present.